pivotaltracker/tracker_deployment_chrome_extension/README.md

 this extension to help you figure out exactly where your Tracker stories are deployed!

 In order to use this plugin, you will need to provide a specifically formatted JSON file for each environment your app can be deployed to.
-For example, let's say you you have three environments: **staging, beta, and test**.
+For example, let's say you have three environments: **staging, beta, and test**.

 # Installation